Evangelical Lutheran Church in America

 Every person a Missionary

-Every pastor a Mission Director
+Every leader a Mission Director

 Every Congregation, Conference and Ministry a Mission Center.